Double Cherry Muffins

 These moist and delicious Double Cherry Muffins are full of fresh and dried cherries, plus a boost of flavor from almond extract!

-Tender buttermilk muffins are a delicious way to start the day or as a lovely afternoon snack with a cup of tea or milk.
+Tender Buttermilk Muffins are a delicious way to start the day or as a lovely afternoon snack with a cup of tea or milk.
 Make sure to make this Cherry Recipe in the summer when cherries are in their prime, juicy, and delicious!

 Double Cherry Muffins